Licensed providers on Klarity provide personalized treatment. Find a provider that matches your needs and preferences.

 If you have depression, medications like SSRIs, or SNRIs, or tricyclic antidepressants may be able to help you manage your symptoms.
 However, the varying side effect profiles, dosages, and interactions mean that you should never attempt to self-medicate your symptoms.
 Always consult with a trusted healthcare provider before starting Norpramin, Amitriptyline, or any other prescription drug.

-Klarity can connect you with a licensed healthcare provider in your state for simple, effective online depression treatment.
+Klarity Health can connect you with a licensed healthcare provider in your state for simple, effective online depression treatment.
 Your provider will be able to evaluate your symptoms and determine which antidepressant, if any, is right for you.

 Schedule an appointment, and if applicable, you could have a prescription for depression medication sent right to your local pharmacy within just 48 hours.